Antimonit/blog/_posts/2019-08-26-textinputlayout_loading_indicator.markdown

 ```

 But it turns out that with a loading indicator it is not as simple as one would think...

 ## Drawable

 Right away, the first problem is getting hold of a loading indicator drawable.
+There are several ways how to tackle the problem.
+Some better than the others, let's have a look.

-## Bad option 1
+### Bad option 1

 There is no public drawable resource we can use for a loading indicator.

 There is `android.R.drawable.progress_medium_material` but it is marked private and cannot be resolved in code.
 Copying the resource and all of its dependent private resources totals into about 6 files (2 drawables + 2 animators + 2 interpolators).
 That could work but feels quite like a hack.

-## Bad option 2
+### Bad option 2

 We can use `ProgressBar` to retrieve its `indeterminateDrawable`.
 The problem with this approach is that the drawable is closely tied to the `ProgressBar`.
 The indicator is animated only when the `ProgressBar` is visible, tinting one View will also tint the indicator in the other View and probably additional weird behavior.